I like to call this one extreme Google Shopping, and the one PPC case study you don’t want your competitors to read.

 Yes we can optimise feeds to ensure product details are correct & search queries match, but it’s not guaranteed.

 The reality is, an accurate shopping feed isn’t ‘optimising’ anything, it’s just good housekeeping.

-Bid management at the product level is okay, it’s best practise but certainly not inventive.
+Bid management at the product level is okay, it’s best practice but certainly not inventive.

 If your competitors are all doing all this ‘best practice’ stuff too – then how are you ever going to be the market’s top performer?

-Sticking to best practise alone makes it hard, if not impossible to out-fox your competition.
+Sticking to best practice alone makes it hard, if not impossible to out-fox your competition.

 Right now, everything feels a little, well… unsophisticated.

 This case study shows you how, by stepping outside of the proverbial box, there is a better way to shopping ROI.